johnoliverdriscoll/lumberjack-client/README.md

 # lumberjack-client

 This is a small Lumberjack V2 client supporting JSON data, compression and TLS sockets.
-The client will do its best to reconnect when disconnected, queuing its outing messages as necessary.
+The client will do its best to reconnect when disconnected, queuing its outgoing messages as necessary.

 ### Socket